UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 ## Column Creation

-Now we have decided that we want a column in the dataframe that shows the weight of each cereal in grams instead of ounces We can add this to our current dataframe using the `assign` function.
+In the next scenario, we have decided that a column in the dataframe that shows the weight of each cereal in grams instead of ounces is needed.

 We are going to save the conversion factor of grams to ounces in an object named `oz_to_g` to add some clarity and flexibility to our code.

-The operation for this desired result would be:
+Let’s start with just the operation for this desired result:

 ``` python
 oz_to_g = 28.3495